Popwers/eko-game/README.md

-# Eko-Game
+# Eko Game

 Eko is a serious game about us habits for earth protect. <br/>
 Create in team when I was a student.
+We would make a fun project about earth protect.<br/><br/>

+Unfortunately, we couldn't finish it.<br/>
+It was the first time I use React and Next.js.